BLOGGING BEHAVIORAL

 Feeling Friendless

 Living in a large, popular city, I see quite a few people coping with transition.
-One of the common requests for an initial appointment will go something like, "I'm new in town," or "I've lived here a year," followed by their complaint, typically something to do with depression or anxiety.
+One of the common requests for an initial appointment will go something like, "I'm new in town," or "I've lived here about a year now," followed by their complaint, typically something to do with depression or anxiety.

 Many clients, particularly those beyond their mid-20's, are shocked, at a loss, or somewhat ashamed when they realize they are struggling in the friendship department.